 Do you know that YOU can assist in controlling your acne, without breaking your bank account from purchasing numerous amounts of marketed facial creams and surgeries?
 Upon doing research, I learned of many vitamins and foods that your body can use to keep your skin evenly toned, hydrated and to naturally heal the aftermaths of acne caused blemishes.
-While we all know that putting healthier foods and supplements into the body can do wonders for you overall, I did not know that there are spec
+While we all know that putting healthier foods and supplements into the body can do wonders for you overall, I did not know that there are specific green veggies and vitamins that target acne and can help to increase the healing process.

 Below is a nice long list of vitamins that help in controlling ones acne.
 I suggest that you take a look at the back of your vitamin bottle to see if you are getting your daily vitamin intake to combat your acne prone skin.
 Please consult with a doctor before trying any new vitamins or supplements outside of your normal routine: